Multi-Region ASP.NET Core Session Provider [Deprecated]

 - Make sure that the data being added is serializable.

-Step 1: Configure Services
+Step 1: Initialize Multi-region Session Services

-to initialize the service.
-The very basic overload of this extension method takes an IOptions<NCacheSessionConfiguration>
+The session management service needs to be initialized.
+In Startup.cs, use the AddNCacheSession extension method on IServiceCollection in ConfigureServices() to initialize the service.
+The very basic overload of this extension method takes an IOptions<NCacheSessionConfiguration> as its base configuration.

 There are two methods to specify configurations:

-- Through your application Startup.cs or
+- Through your application Startup.cs.

-- In JSON format in Appsettings.json .
+- In JSON format in appsettings.json.

 Method 1: Specifying Configurations in Startup.cs

-.
+To enable session sharing, it is required to set the EnableLocationAffinity flag to true and provide the list of caches in AffinityMapping.
 Note that one of the caches should match the CacheName, which is considered the primary cache.
 It is also required to specify a directory that is shared by both applications.

 Note